KruZira/Cool-Background/README.md

 Just clone or Download this repository and host it locally on your Machine 👌

-And don't forget to leave a star ⭐ on this page ❤️
+And Please don't forget to leave a star ⭐ on this page ❤️

 ### Your Favorite Dev // Kruz